Bracero Program: Effects

 After the 1964 termination of the Bracero Program, the A-TEAM, or Athletes in Temporary Employment as Agricultural Manpower, program of 1965 was meant to simultaneously deal with the resulting shortage of farmworkers and a shortage of summer jobs for teenagers.
 More than 18,000 17-year-old high school students were recruited to work on farms in Texas and California.
 Only 3,300 ever worked in the fields, and many of them quickly quit or staged strikes because of the poor working conditions, including oppressive heat and decrepit housing.
 The program was cancelled after the first summer.

 The year after the Bracero program was terminated, the Hart-Celler Act was passed, placing caps on the number of visas granted to residents of the Western hemisphere for the first time in United States history.
-By the time the Hart-Celler Act was implemented and the Bracero program was fully phased out, the vast majority of former braceros were left without legal means to work in the United States, so many continued to do so illegally.
-This led to a dramatic rise in illegal immigration after 1965, though the overall number of migrants entering the US remained about the same as during the Bracero program.
+By the time the Hart-Celler Act was implemented and the Bracero program was fully phased out, the vast majority of former employers could not hire braceros, so employers began sponsoring Braceros for permanent residence to ensure continued access to their services and the overall number of migrants entering the US remained about the same as during the Bracero program.

 The Catholic Church in Mexico was opposed to the Bracero Program, objecting to the separation of husbands and wives and the resulting disruption of family life; to the supposed exposure of migrants to vices such as prostitution, alcohol, and gambling in the United States; and to migrants' exposure to Protestant missionary activity while in the United States.
 Starting in 1953, Catholic priests were assigned to some bracero communities, and the Catholic Church engaged in other efforts specifically targeted at braceros.